arm61/BornAgain-website/content/documentation/scripting/detectors/rectangular-detector/index.md

 {{< figscg src="xy_plane_with_labels.png" width="600" class="center">}}

 Here, the vertical and horizontal lines denote the bin boundaries while the blue markers show the bin centers.
-During a simulation, the bin intensity will be calculated for values of $\phi_f$ and $\alpha_f$ corresponding to the bin centers and then normalized to the bin area.
+During a simulation, the bin intensity will be calculated for values of $\varphi_f$ and $\alpha_f$ corresponding to the bin centers and then normalized to the bin area.

 {{< alert theme="info" >}}
 **Note**